There’s been a good amount of WP drama lately for various reasons, but one of the most important ones is struggling.

 - non-technical people don’t have an incentive to get better, since clients look for cheap quality and are fine with purchasing a WP with a ThemeForest theme (lack of education for everyone)

-- good developers stay away from WordPress since dealing with that sort of clients is a nightmare, salaries are low, freelance rates are unrealistic
+- good engineering professionals stay away from WordPress since dealing with that sort of clients is a nightmare, salaries are low, freelance rates are unrealistic

-That list could go on and on, but educating the low-level customers is the main problem behind all of those.
+That list could go on and on, but educating the low-level client organizations is the main problem behind all of those.

 But a picture is worth a thousand words, and so is a Google search screenshot: